tinkerbell/actions/actions/wipedisk/README.md

 name: Disk Wipe
 tags: disk
 maintainers: Dan Finneran <email@email.com>
-description: "this action wipes an entire disk.
+description: "This action wipes an entire disk.
 A common use for it is at the beginning of the workflow, to be sure that you are starting from a cleaned environment"
 version: v0.1.0